-- Observe standard professional boundaries regarding relationships, setting, place, content, and other related areas. - Strictly observe confidentiality (as limited by mandated reporting laws) - Consult and refer to other in ministry or clinical professionals when we encounter areas of unfamiliarity or emotional or psychological disorders beyond our role.
+- Obtain training (certificates) fitting to the practice of the tradition of the ministry in the Catholic Church - Observe standard ministry and professional boundaries regarding relationships, setting, place, content, and other related areas. - If working with youth obtain VIRTUS training or requirements within your diocese - Strictly observe confidentiality (as limited by mandated reporting laws). - Consult and refer to other in ministry or clinical professionals when we encounter areas of unfamiliarity or emotional or psychological disorders beyond our role.

-The Spiritual Director and the Spiritual Directee Relationship begins in the Trinitarian Covenant
+The spiritual director and the spiritual directee Relationship is based within the Trinitarian Covenant